 How to start Poplar tree farming

-To start poplar tree farming in India you should follow the best farming practices including the correct temperature, soil, water requirements etc.
+To start poplar tree farming in India you should follow the best farming practices including the correct temperature, soil and water requirements and most importantly best pouplar tree variety selection.

 Varieties commercial